Regularized Nonlinear Regression with Dependent Errors and its Application to a Biomechanical Model: Application to a head-neck position tracking system

 \section{Application to a head-neck position tracking system}

 In this section, we apply our PMWLS method to the parametric nonlinear model of the head-neck position tracking task which is introduced in detail in \cite{ramadan2018selecting}.
+The nonlinear function considered in this application is extremely complicated to express in a closed form equation.
+Therefore, for the readers interested in gaining a deeper understanding, we recommend referring to a diagram provided at Figure 1 in \cite{ramadan2018selecting} or Figure 2 in \cite{yoon2022regularized}.
 The penalization is done with the SCAD penalty.
 The weight matrix is chosen by fitting the residuals from the PMWLS method without the weight matrix to the ARMA(1,1) process.
+Note that, from the simulation study, we found the results are better when we include a weight matrix even if it does not reflect the true dependence structure.
+Hence, we use the weight matrix constructed by assuming some dependence structure for the real data, although it may not describe the true dependent structure.

 The weight matrix for the PWLS method is also constructed in a similar way.
 The choice of the weight matrix in real data analysis can be flexible, but fitting residuals from the unweighted method to ARMA(1,1) worked well even for the data with slowly decreasing autocorrelation.

 There are ten subjects in total, and each subject participated in three trials of an experiment.
 In each trial, the subject's head-neck movement as an angle (radian) for 30 seconds was collected with measurement frequency of 60Hz, i.e. 1800 observations per each trial.
 Reference signals as an input guided the subjects to follow with their eyes.
 Since the neurophysiological parameters are different by the subjects, the model is separately fitted to each subject.